 The idea of double-copy consistency gets to the heart of an open question regarding double-copy construction.
 Should we regard the double copy as a technical trick to be employed piecemeal, amplitude by amplitude as necessary, or rather as a physical principle pointing to the presence of an as-yet-unrecognized physical mechanism braiding together factors of two otherwise consistent theories?
-In the context of appreciating excellent UV behavior, we note that the scattering amplitudes of both open and closed tree-level string theory, for external massless states, demand field-theoretic double-copy consistency~\cite{MafraBCJAmplString,Broedel:2013tta,Carrasco:2016ldy,Mafra:2016mcc,Carrasco:2016ygv}.
+Here we explore the gravitational UV consequences of using double-copy consistency to constrain an ansatz-driven color-dual vector bootstrap.